MaterializeInc/materialize/doc/developer/design/20220511_replicated_compute_introspection.md

 configure introspection (granularity and debug mode) on a per-cluster basis only.

-#### Introspection Tables
+#### Introspection Sources

-When a new replica is created, the coordinator creates a new replica-specific introspection table for each log variant.
+When a new replica is created, the coordinator creates a new replica-specific persist source (referred to as an "introspection source") for each log variant.

-Replica IDs are global between all clusters, so introspection tables can be uniquely named by log variant and replica ID:
+Replica IDs are global between all clusters, so introspection sources can be uniquely named by log variant and replica ID:

 ```text